awesomephant/blog/notes/2021-11-01-dan-reynolds.md

 date: 2021-11-01 20:00:00
 teacher: "Dan Reynolds"
 unit: "Herb Lubalin Lecture"
+venue: Cooper U
 intro: ""
 website: https://cooper.edu/events-and-exhibitions/events/weird-worthwhile-otto-hupps-typefaces-genzsch-heyse
 thumb: ""
 ---

 {% include "fig.liquid", src: "/assets/notes/800px-Munchenbreweries.jpg", caption: "A chart of Munichs breweries in the 1890s", alt: "Chart showing arms of Munich Breweries in the 1890s", source: "[Source](https://www.heraldry-wiki.com/heraldrywiki/wiki/File:Munchenbreweries.jpg)", class: "big"%}

 August Genzsch co-founded the Genzsch and Heyse type foundry in Hamburg in 1833.
 Heyse died pretty soon so this is really the Genzsch Foundry.
 Hermann Genzsch retires in 1933.

 Genzsch was an apprentice at Breitkopf's inhouse type foundry, who still publish music today.
 Then became a foreman in a type foundry at Frankfurt, then moved onto Hamburg where he set up his own shop.

 In 1834 G and H bought a foundry called Lampe which was absolutely ancient (founded in 1589 possibly).
 With that purchase they got many punches and matrices.
 Some very old, like a Schwabacher from the 17th century.